JaydenSz/SiteAboutUs/README.md

 # SiteAboutUs
-This is a website about us, cuz we're totally interesting fs.
+This is for the CSP Project #1